Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Channel Estimation for Flexible Coupler Systems

 \subsubsection{Processing at central node}

-Since azimuth angles $\{\phi_{k,\ell}\}_{\ell=1}^{L_k}$ are path-level geometric parameters and thus common to all FC antennas, they are global parameters shared across different FC antennas.
+Since azimuth angles $\{\phi_{k,\ell}\}_{\ell=1}^{L_k}$ are path-level geometric parameters and thus common to all FCAs, they are global parameters shared across different FCAs.
 Local index set $\{\mathcal I_{m,k}\}$ provides complementary evidence of this common support on the grid.
 Accordingly, the CPU forms an aggregated grid score for each $j\in\{1,\ldots,G\}$ as

 where $\mathbf 1(j\in\mathcal I_{m,k})$ equals $1$ if $j\in\mathcal I_{m,k}$ and equals $0$ otherwise, so that only the locally retained indices contribute to $s_k(j)$.

 Then, the CPU estimates the support by selecting the $L_k$ grid points that yield the largest aggregated score, namely,